From 6 December 2016, a new landholder model has replaced the former land rich provisions in Chapter 3 of the

 The key features of the landholder model include the extension of the provisions to public companies and public unit trust schemes, and the abolition of the land threshold test (which required a comparison of the value of the entity's land holdings to its other assets in order to determine if the entity was land rich).
 All companies and unit trust schemes now constitute landholders where the unencumbered value of their land holdings (including the land holdings of any "linked entities") is $500 000 or more.
 The acquisition of a significant interest in such an entity results in a duty liability being incurred.

-For a detailed summary of the new landholder provisions, please refer to the Introduction to Landholder Provisions Guideline.
+For a detailed summary of the new landholder provisions, please refer to the Landholder provisions guideline.
 The Commissioner of State Revenue has also released the following revenue rulings to clarify the operation of some of the notable features of the landholder provisions:

 Revenue Ruling PUB-DT-2016-2 'Landholder Provisions - Bare Trustees'.

-Revenue Ruling PUB-DT-2016-3 'Landholder Provisions - Constructive Ownership of Land Holdings Through Linked Entities'.
+Revenue Ruling PUB-DT-2019-2 'Landholder Provisions - Constructive Ownership of Land Holdings Through Linked Entities'.

 Revenue Ruling PUB-DT-2016-4 'Landholder Provisions - Tracing Interests Through Discretionary Trusts'.